 Our Master of Music Therapy (MMT) program is the longest-running graduate music therapy program in Canada.
-We have the only clinical improvisation lab in Canada, established in 2013 for improvisation and low frequency sound research.
+We have the only clinical improvisation analysis and low frequency lab in Canada, established in 2013 for improvisation and low frequency sound research.
 The clinic is funded through the Manfred and Penny Conrad Institute for Music Therapy Research (CIMTR), also housed at Laurier.

-The philosophy of our program is music-centred psychotherapy.
-Clinical musicianship and psychotherapeutic techniques are developed through clinical, theoretical and experiential practices.
-The CIMTR can offer you training in the Helen Bonny Method of Guided Imagery and Music (minimum enrolment).
+The philosophy of our program is music psychotherapy.
+Clinical musicianship, which includes skills in improvisation, song-writing, and therapeutic music listening, and psychotherapeutic techniques are developed through clinical, theoretical and experiential practices.

-Our MMT program is offered as a full-time, one-year (three terms) program for those with a Bachelor of Music Therapy, or as a two-year (six terms) program for those with a Bachelor of Music degree (honours), or other applicable honours degree (e.g. Psychology).
+Our MMT program is offered as a full-time, one-year (three terms) program for those with a Bachelor of Music Therapy, or as a two-year (six terms) program for those with a Bachelor of Music degree (honours), or (providing all program pre-requisties are met) other applicable honours degree.

 Our graduates have gone on to work in health care, education and private practice.
 Examples of jobs held by our graduates include: